quii/learn-go-with-tests/mocking.md

 ## Write the test first

-Our software needs to print to stdout and we saw how we could use DI to facilitate testing this in the DI section.
+Our software needs to print to stdout and we saw how we could use Dependency Injection (DI) to facilitate testing this in the DI section.

 ```go
 func TestCountdown(t *testing.T) {